Country of Arrest: Philippines

 Arrested: April 7, 2011

-Scott McMahon is a United States citizen who was wrongfully imprisoned in the Muntinlupa City Jail in the Philipplines from April 7, 2011 to August 2, 2016.
+Scott McMahon is a United States citizen who was wrongfully imprisoned in the Muntinlupa City Jail in the Philippines from April 7, 2011 to August 2, 2016.
 Delores San Pablo Vermeulen accused Scott of rape.
-However, there was ample proof that Scott was a 10 hour drive away from the scene of the crime as it was allegedly taking place.
+However, there was ample proof that Scott and his family were a 10 hour drive away from the scene of the crime as it was allegedly taking place.

-Thankfully, on August 2, 2016, the court acquitted Scott McMahon of all charges and declared him innocent.
+On August 2, 2016, the court acquitted Scott McMahon of all charges and declared him innocent.
 He was released from jail shortly thereafter.